|

 land rising in the distance to the residential area of

 Largs.
-Further a field, beyond the Hunter, is the Paterson
+Further afield, beyond the Hunter, is the Paterson

 River to the north with the Barrington Mountains in the